gaborbata/jtodo/README.md

 ## How to build

-Maven is required to build the application, with the following command:
+Maven or Gradle is required to build the application, with one the following commands:

-`mvn clean package`
+`mvn clean package`, `gradle clean build`

 ### Dependencies